Classification Trees with Valid Inference via the Exponential Mechanism: Our inferential method

 \begin{remark} The target of inference $\pi_{m'}$, although in practice interpreted with respect to the algorithmic model, is a well-defined object even when the fitted model does not exactly coincide with the underlying black box.
 More specifically, the mean parameter associated with the leaf region $l_{m'}$, written as $\mathbb{E}\left[(n_{l_{m'}})^{-1}\sum_{i=1}^{n} Y_i \ \mathbbm{1}[X_{i} \in l_{m'}]\right]$ where $n_{l_{m'}}$ denotes the number of observations in $l_{m'}$, corresponds to the population mean of the subgroup of observations that fall into that leaf region. \end{remark}

 \begin{remark} The scope of inference with our approach is not limited to the mean parameters $\pi_{m'}$, for $m'\in [m]$.
-It naturally extends to target parameters that are either monotone transformations of the mean parameters, such as the log-odds ratio, or linear combinations of these parameters, for example, the difference between means of two sibling regions. \end{remark}
+Although we focus on inference for the mean parameters for clarity, our approach can readily extend to target parameters that are monotone transformations of these parameters, such as log-odds ratios, as well as to linear combinations, for example the difference in means between two sibling regions. \end{remark}